Cycling to Unimelb - Section contents

 - Located outside the Sustainability Centre (Building 163), off Stationery Lane

 - Located at the Spot building, in the laneway between the Spot (110) & FBE (105) Buildings

 - There is also a bicycle shop located on Tin Alley at the Parkville Campus, next door to the Sports Centre, offering servicing and repairs.

 Located in the main courtyard next to the cafe.

 Ride to Uni Breakfast

-A couple of times a year, the University hosts a casual Ride to Uni breakfast.
+Four times a year, the University hosts a casual Ride to Uni breakfast.
 Staff and students who cycle to the Parkville campus are welcome to attend.
 The event usually includes free breakfast, coffee and bike engraving.
 You can find out more about the Ride to Uni breakfast through the UoM Bicycle Transport Officer Facebook page.
 Other Ride to Uni events are advertised on the Sustainable Campus Facebook page and website.

 UMSU Bike Co-op

 UMSU Environment Department host regular Bike Co-op workshops throughout the semester with a mechanic, volunteers, tools and some parts to help you learn how to fix your own bicycle.
-Check their events listings on Facebook for more information about the next session.
+Check their facebook page for events listings for more information about the next session.